Tochukz/Serverless/Serverless-Framework/README.md

 * use _verbose_ mode to print the progress during the deploymen, `serverless deploy --verbose`

-## Chapter 2: Custom ExpressJS application with Serverless
+## Chapter 2: Traditional ExpressJS application with Serverless
 __Description__
 In the previous chapter, we creates serverless application using the _serverless CLI_ tool and templates available in the Serverless framwework ecosystem.
 Here we create out own ExpressJS application using the _express-generator_ and then modify it to run in a Lambda environment using the Serverless framework.